Augusto B. Leguía: Second Presidency (1919-1930)

 In 1919, he again sought the presidency of Peru by trying to succeed José Pardo.
 Fearing that the former president's government along with the Civilist Parliament would not recognise his victory, he launched a successful military coup, which led Leguía to succeed Pardo as an interim president.
 He then proceeded to dissolve Congress and the new parliament elected him constitutional president of Peru.

 During Leguía's presidency, Peru celebrated its centenary from its independence from Spain.

 Leguía's name figures prominently on the diploma which accompanied the commemorative decoration awarded to Captain Ernesto Burzagli of the Italian Royal Navy when his ship visited Peru as part of a round-the-world voyage.

 Leguía changed the Peruvian constitution (which had the longest continuance since 1860), and promulgated a new one in 1920, which was more liberal than its predecessor and provided more civil guarantees and unlimited reelections.
 Nevertheless, having himself promulgated the constitution, Augusto B. Leguía almost completely ignored it.

 The years of his tenure were marked with a dictatorial style of ruling by suppressing all opposition harshly.

 Although he represented the Peruvian oligarchy, the oligarchs revolted against him when he came to power, and it was his loyal supporters who installed him.
 Therefore he broke ties with the oligarchy, who protested his coup.

 Various political opponents of his government were exiled, of which the most prominent was Víctor Raúl Haya de la Torre, who while in exile in Mexico founded the American Popular Revolutionary Alliance (APRA) in 1924.
 It became one of modern Peru's most active and controversial political parties.
 Another important political figure that would emerge during this era was José Carlos Mariátegui, leader of the Communist Party of Peru.

 Among the positive initiatives that occurred during Leguía's second term was a program to modernize Lima by planning and starting public works through various loans.
 These included improving the health-care system by founding hospitals and building drainage systems around the cities.
 Peru's Government Palace ("Palacio de Gobierno") was also remodeled in 1926.
 Banks such as the Banco Central de Reserva del Perú and Banco Hipotecario of Peru were also created during his second presidency.
+Over 800 new primary schools were built, together with a children’s hospital in Lima.
+In addition, the principle was introduced (as noted by one study) “that compensation must be paid to employees and workmen when they are dismissed from their jobs.”